solstice333/Glift/README.md

   -p, --print                print .obj to console
   -d, --dry-run              do not write to .obj.
 Useful with -p if printing
-                               to console is the only requirement -s, --size=VALUE           size in points (1/72 of 1 inch).
-Defaults to 30-
+                               to console is the only requirement -s, --size=VALUE           size multiplier.
+The multiplicand is 72 points.
-                               0. Exit 1 if VALUE is not a valid floating point -x, --xoffset=VALUE        translate the model VALUE units across the x axis.
+                               The multiplier defaults to 1.
+Exit 1 if VALUE is not a valid floating point -x, --xoffset=VALUE        translate the model VALUE units across the x axis.
 Exit 1 if VALUE is not a valid floating point